 Chapter 5: Kazumi learns the Awful Truth firsthand when Yuuri becomes a witch.
 It's confirmed that the other Pleaides Saints already knew that magical girls become witches.
 A flashback reveals that Yuuri wasn't really Yuuri at all, but a girl named Airi.
 The real Yuuri was Airi's friend who had turned into a witch and was killed by the Pleaides Saints.
 Airi had wished to become Yuuri and took her name and appearance in order to get revenge for Yuuri's death.
 And she was being manipulated by Kyubey the whole time.

-Chapter 9: Mirai kills witch!Nico with one hit.
-Then another Nico appears, and we find the other one was actually a copy, which she demonstrates by erasing the face of it's body.
+Chapter 9: Mirai kills witch!Niko with one hit.
+Then another Niko appears, and we find the other one was actually a copy, which she demonstrates by erasing the face of it's body.
 Then Kazumi is taken to Mirai's museum, and she learns that the Pleaides are turning magical girls into Human Popsicles.